Funding Opportunity: Change Capital

 NFF will work with key staff, executive staff and board-level leadership to determine the organization’s full costs of operation and think critically about how to affect change.

-*This invitation-only funding opportunity is open to organizations that have attended an NFF Financial Leadership Workshop.
-If your organization is interested in attending an upcoming Financial Leadership Workshop, please contact Sara Overby, program officer at 303.953.3634.
+*This invitation-only funding opportunity is open to nonprofit primary care clinics and centers that have attended an NFF Financial Leadership Workshop.
+If your organization is interested in attending an upcoming Financial Leadership Workshop, please contact Maribel Cifuentes, senior program officer, at 303.953.3642.

 **The Foundation defines change capital as a flexible investment in an organization to support improvements, growth or other adjustments that impact the efficiency, quality or scope of an organization and its programs or operations.